Seneca-Scholars/SS-Status-C6/status.md

+## 10/08/25
+Nell and I had our bi-weekly check in for 30 minutes.

 ## 10/01/25
 TODAY WAS THE C6 KICKOFF MEETING!
 I am excited to get back working with Seneca, although it has been nice getting to focus on readjusting to campus life.
 I am nervous on how to get started, like actually start building components for the site.
 But, I know I am not alone in this,